softwaregravy/pitchmaster/DESIGN.md

 - **Logging & Monitoring:**
   - Implement detailed logs for errors and parsing failures.
   - Alert system for repeated failures on a given periodical.
 - **Deliverables:**
+  - Get demos of the commercial products
+  - Reach out to OS maintainers for any advice
+  - A decision on which approach to try first
-  - POC for both commercial and in-house solutions.
+  - POC for whichever approach we want
-  - A decision document based on performance, cost, and scalability.
+  - Revisit Decision based on learnings

----

 ### 2. Client Setup & Brand Guidelines
 - **Data Models:**